Supreme Court chews on Jack Daniel’s dog toy dispute

 The packaging of the toy, which retails for around $20, notes in small font: “This product is not affiliated with Jack Daniel Distillery.”

-Jack Daniel’s isn’t amused.
+Jack Daniel’s, based in Lynchburg, Tennesseem isn’t amused.

 “Jack Daniel’s loves dogs and appreciates a good joke as much as anyone.
 But Jack Daniel’s likes its customers even more, and doesn’t want them confused or associating its fine whiskey with dog poop,” wrote the company’s attorney Lisa Blatt in a filing with the high court ahead of Wednesday’s arguments.
 Audio is being livestreamed on the court’s website.